jaydenaleung/portcullis/JOURNAL.md

 ![Screenshot 2025-07-07 at 4 32 23 PM](https://github.com/user-attachments/assets/dca403ce-5854-4b59-8bca-e5c50b6bc782)

-Inside button:
-- Button mounted on the side the lock is on
-- User can lock/unlock without needing the password by pressing the button

-PICTURE

 Linear actuator:
 - Uses a continuous micro servo attached to a screw
 - The housing for the servo allows it to slide linearly and includes a nut